GwynHN/BIO373_2020/GATK_SNPcalling.md

 First, you need to call variants in each samples.
 This creates a gVCF file.
 The step looks at the base that is called in the read that mapped at each site and determines whether there is a variant or not.

-   ## $ module load Variants/GATK/3.8.1.0
+    $ module load Variants/GATK/3.8.1.0
-    $ module load Variants/GATK/4.1.8.0
     $ mkdir 03_callSNPs
     $ acc=516950
     $ java -jar $GATK_jar -T HaplotypeCaller -R 00_input/MedtrChr2.fa -I 02_dedup/${acc}.dedup.bam -ERC GVCF -nct 2 -o 03_callSNPs/${acc}.g.vcf.gz

-    GATK4
-% gatk HaplotypeCaller -R 00_input/MedtrChr2.fa -I 02_dedup/${acc}.dedup.bam -ERC GVCF -O 03_callSNPs/${acc}.g.vcf.gz
-[September 21, 2020 6:08:25 PM CEST] org.broadinstitute.hellbender.tools.walkers.haplotypecaller.HaplotypeCaller done.
-Elapsed time: *12.06 minutes*.
-seems to use more than 1 thread...GATK4 has a ridiculous parallelization argument and takes longer!!!!!. what did they do?!?
+This takes ~10 minutes for each sample.
+Maybe add this to your bash script and grab a coffee??

 **Run again for sample 660389**

-Note: you can view the contents of a gVCF or VCF using zless.
-It is a regular text file that has been compressed.
-This is different than trying to view the BAM files before.

 ## Joint genotyping

 This steps takes the input of gVCFs from each sample and combines them.
 This step recalculates some statistics and gives a more confident call of the variant at a particular site.

     $ java -jar $GATK_jar -T GenotypeGVCFs -R 00_input/MedtrChr2.fa -V 03_callSNPs/516950.g.vcf.gz -V 03_callSNPs/660389.g.vcf.gz -o 03_callSNPs/04_raw_variants.vcf.gz

+# VCF format

+All lines beginning with `##` contain information about how and when the VCF was generated and information about the flags included in the file.
+The single line with `#` tells you what each column of the following lines contains.
+Every line *without* a `#` is a variant.

+The Genotype field (column 9) is important.
+Other flags may appear, but these are the minimum that should be included.\:

+    GT: genotype 0/0 = homozygous ref; 0/1 = heterozygous; 1/1 = homozygous alt
+    AD: allele depth; number of reads containing ref, alt base
+    DP: total depth; total number of reads covering site
+    GQ: genotype quality; difference between lowest and second lowest PL
+    PL: genotype likelihood; what’s the probability it is NOT the correct genotype.
+	The lowest is always 0.

+:computer: You can view the contents of a VCF using zless.
+It is a regular text file that has been compressed.
+To search in the file using `zless`, type `/` when the file is loaded on the screen and type your search. i.e. `/CHROM` will take you to the line which shows the column names and the variants called in each sample.

 # Exercises Part 1